 8. Perceptional change in delivering by SBA

-Indicators to measure achievement of the secondary outcomes including those key ones will be assess through 4 times of household survey accompanying some direct observations; November 2015, February 2016, May 2016, August 2016.
-Survey in February and August 2016 will be embedded to the midterm and endline survey to measure primary outcomes.
+Indicators to measure achievement of the secondary outcomes including those key ones will be assessed through 4 times of household survey accompanying some direct observations; November 2015, February 2016, May 2016, August 2016.
+Survey in February and August 2016 will be embedded in the midterm and endline survey to measure primary outcomes.
 Baseline survey conducted in April 2015 will provide the baseline data to measure the change.